ManShum812/JS-Scanner/README.md

 # Overview
-This is a script I've developed to scan a bunch of JS URLs provided in a .txt file for sensitive data like passwords, tokens, and keys.
+This is a script I've developed to scan a bunch of URLs provided in a .txt file for sensitive data like passwords, tokens, and keys.
 It fetches content from the URLs and searches for various types of sensitive information.
+While originally intended for JS URLs, this script can scan any type of URL.

 # Features
 Concurrent Scanning: Utilizes a thread pool to scan multiple URLs concurrently for faster results.